 All parcels of land that were on record as of October 5, 1988 are entitled to subdivide for single family detached residences based on Subsections 5.7D.1, 5.7D.2 or 5.7D.3 below.
-A property owner may use a combination of these Subsections, provided that the number of lots are prorated by density.8
+A property owner may use a combination of these Subsections, provided that the number of lots are prorated by density.
+The density rights for any rural development shall be based on the parcel of record as of October 5, 1988 utilizing the following alternatives:^{8, 32}

-- 1. A property owner may create one (1) lot for every fifteen (15) acres with a minimum lot size of three (3) acres. ^{17, 21} - a.
-Acreage shall be computed using existing acreage at the time application is submitted.
-Total acreage does not include acreage which was subdivided off of present parent parcel between October 5, 1988 and time of application. - b.A property owner may transfer rights to adjacent parcels which are owned by the same entity.
-17, 21 a.
+- 1. A property owner may create one (1) lot for every 15 acres with a minimum lot size of three (3) acres. ^{17, 21} - a.
+Maximum number of lots allowed (density) shall be computed using acreage on record as of October 5, 1988.
+Any divisions which have occurred since that time shall be subtracted from the maximum number of lots allowed.32 - b.A property owner may transfer rights to adjacent parcels which are owned by the same entity.^{17, 21} a.
 Purpose and Intent b.
 Requirements